Counselling training FAQs

 *If you completed your Level 3 Certificate elsewhere, the course must have included:

-Please note that you must complete your Level 3 Certificate by 31 March to be eligible for the September 2025 intake of our qualifying courses.
+Please note that you must complete your Level 3 Certificate before a set date to be eligible to apply for the September intakes of our qualifying courses.
+Please refer to the course page for that date.

 Is the course accredited with the Counselling and Psychology Central Awarding Body (CPCAB)?